Leffell-Space/Arduino_Main_Weather_Balloon/README.md

 - Wireless transmitter [Add more info]
 - SD Card [Also add more info]
 - Data that will be received will be displayed with these column headers
-     - Time,Latitude, Longitude, Altitude, Inside Temperature,Outside Temperature, Pressure, Ozone Concentration, CO2 Quality, Temperature, Humidity
+     - Time, Latitude, Longitude, Altitude, Inside Temperature,Outside Temperature, Pressure, Ozone Concentration, CO2 Quality, Temperature, Humidity
 - [Add other components]

 ## Installation